-The Food Intolerance Network consists of more than 9,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
+The Food Intolerance Network consists of over 12,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
+A grateful member just summarised what we do as "helping families and taking corporations to task".
+We'd say that's exactly what we do.

 The Network provides